MARK37 Resources

 Consumer Privacy Act (UCPA)

 The most business-friendly of the first batch of state laws.
 Does not require honoring browser opt-out signals.
 No requirement for companies to conduct privacy risk assessments.
 Applies only to businesses making $25M+ per year.
 Light on obligations, light on enforcement.
+July 1, 2026 update: Amendments add a right to correction and new requirements for social media data portability and interoperability.
 Dec 31, 2023

 Texas